-Current measures to decrease and control the emergence and spread of AMR and recent technical advances are still insufficient to reduce the burden of AMR.
+Current measures taken in the human health sector, in agriculture and in the environment, to decrease and control the emergence and spread of AMR and recent technical advances are still insufficient to reduce the burden of AMR to the desired extent.
+In addition, it's still unclear how the recent measures taken in some sectors, such as the reduction of antimicrobial use in animal husbandry or the restriction of some critical antimicrobials for human cure only, will have an impact on human health.
 In the coming years, novel and/or improved measures need to be developed to control AMR, based on a better understanding of the mechanisms driving the emergence, evolution, selection, persistence, and transmission of AMR, in and between different OH sectors.